sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 vendor = temp.find_all("a")[0].string
 ```

-This process was hampered by the sheer volume of listings, as well as changes in the webpage format (and associated HTML tags) at a number of points in the site's history.
+Overall, the cleaning process was hampered by the sheer volume of listings, as well as changes in the webpage format (and associated HTML tags) at a number of points in the site's history.

+## Sorting the Data

-The extracted information was then sorted into python dataframes (Pandas), and saved into .csv files for initial exploratory analyses.
-I also stored the extracted
+The extracted information was sorted into python dataframes (Pandas), and saved to .csv files for each date contained in the archive.

 [show example rows of dataframe]